Instalment order

 If a notice of objection is filed, it is important you attend court of the hearing date.
 Your application may be dismissed if you do not go.
 You should plan to be at court all day.

 If an instalment order isn’t being complied with, the creditor may apply to the Magistrates’ Court to enforce the judgment in another way.
-Before judgement can be enforced in another way, the debtor will be examined by a as to their financial position.
+Before judgement can be enforced in another way, the debtor will be examined by a judicial officer as to their financial position.
 Contact the Magistrates' Court for more information.